All property photos

 - 2 en suite bathrooms

-This beautiful condo spans two floors for a beautiful separation of entertaining and personal spaces.
+A serene sanctuary located steps from the bustling Valencia corridor, this sleek and modern 2-floor condominium checks all the boxes.
+This beautiful condo spans two floors for a desirable separation of entertaining and personal spaces.
 As you enter the unit and proceed upstairs, you are met with an expansive open floor plan, including a BOFFI kitchen with honed marble counters and backsplash, complete with a large working island.
 Just off the kitchen lies a private balcony retreat surrounded by trees.
 This floor finishes with an elegant, cleverly hidden powder room.

 Downstairs, the graciously sized primary suite includes a double vanity, curbless walk-in shower and radiant in-floor heating.
 In-Unit washer and dryer are tucked in a closet just outside the primary.
 The second bedroom has its own en suite bathroom providing ultimate flexibility and convenience for its inhabitants.
+Additionally, this unparalleled location places you at the center of everything - local foodie favorites, stylish boutiques, Dolores Park, BART, tech shuttles, and a peaceful outdoor shared lounge area.
 Unit comes with one large parking spot with a Tesla charger ready for its new owner.
 Definitely don’t miss this gem.
 Open Sat/Sun - Come visit us!

 Sunny, flat, and centrally located, the Mission represents the heart and especially the soul of San Francisco.
 Equally attractive to immigrants and a burgeoning herd of hipsters in ironic t-shirts, the Mission is still the melting pot of San Francisco.
 Here you'll find traditional Mexican taquerias and panaderias, pop up galleries, freshly minted block-long live/work lofts in former canneries, and a new generation of chefs determined to make their mark and earn a Michelin star.
 The neighborhood is highly walkable: a major urban shopping center at 16th and Potrero offers groceries, a gym, post office, office supplies, and a Peets Coffee.
 The museum district at 3rd and Howard is nearby, and the ball park is not far.
 Public Transportation is great.
 MUNI bus lines crisscross the neighborhoods and there are two BART stations at 16th and Mission and 24th and Mission which serve the neighborhood.